shourya01/FederatedPersonalizedLoadForecasting/README.md

+**Note:** The folders starting with a dot '.' contain experimental files for other models.
+Please ignore.

 # Description

 Tests out federated learning with personalization layers for load forecasting.
 Uses NREL ComStock dataset to extract load profiles and other auxiliary data.
 Working on documentation; currently I'm running the code as follows.